How Flat Should An Organization Be?

 I was worried for Musk and his company.
 Musk is a great visionary and entrepreneur, but Tesla is struggling with production and safety problems with its Model 3.

-While running Tesla, Musk is also launching rockets (SpaceX), planning a trip to Mars and solving Los Angeles’ traffic problems.
+While running Tesla, Musk was also launching rockets (SpaceX), planning a trip to Mars and solving Los Angeles’ traffic problems.

 Musk’s public arguments for flattening were good: “As part of the reorg, we are flattening the management structure to improve communications, combining functions where sensible and trimming activities that are not vital to the success of our mission.”

-But Musk’s actions and Tesla’s challenges raise the questions of how much can a single manager do and how flat can a company’s management structure become.
+But Musk’s actions and Tesla’s challenges raised questions of how much can a single manager do and how flat can a company’s management structure become.